Yu-Core/MauiWindowsTitleBarColor/README.md

 Use
 ```
 #if WINDOWS
         //The first parameter is the background color of the title bar, and the second parameter is the text color of the title bar
-    WindowsTitleBar.SetColorForWindows(color,Colors.White);
+        WindowsTitleBar.SetColorForWindows(backgroundColor,foregroundColor);
 #endif
 ```

 https://user-images.githubusercontent.com/96511239/235290220-2de573ad-1f37-46f7-ac84-56c804f333d7.mp4